ftrackhq/integrations/doc/developing/adding_custom_templates.rst

     )

-The `name` and `description` are regular strings and will be displayed in the interface.
-The `expression` use a flavor of
-`regular expressions <https://docs.python.org/2/library/re.html>`_ to define the object types to match.
+The `name` and `description` are regular strings and will be displayed in the interface and can contain HTML if desired.
+The `expression` use a flavor of `regular expressions <https://docs.python.org/2/library/re.html>`_ to define the object types to match.